 To think that this treasure had laid buried and undisturbed for thousands of years is amazing.

-The Bronze Collection
+The Bronze Statue Collection

 The other section of the National Archaeological Museum of Athens which I loved, was the Bronze collection.
 This, more than anything else, reveals just how talented those early metal workers and artists really were.

-The Artemision Bronze – Is this Poseidon or Zeus?
+Artemision Bronze – Zeus or Poseidon?

 For me though, my absolute favourite part of the National Archaeological Museum of Athens, was the separate room displaying The Antikythera Mechanism.

-Well, this makes you think again!
 I have written a special blog post just for that here >> The Antikythera Mechanism.

 Useful Information